Aalto-Electric-Drives/motulator/docs/_sources/drive_examples/current_vector/plot_6kw_pmsyrm_sat_cvc.rst

 This example simulates sensorless current-vector control (CVC) of the same 5.6-kW permanent-magnet synchronous reluctance machine (PM-SyRM) as the corresponding flux- vector control example.
-See :ref:`plot_6kw_pmsyrm_sat_fvc` for the machine model, flux- map data, and saturation-model description.
+See :doc:`/drive_examples/flux_vector/plot_6kw_pmsyrm_sat_fvc` for the machine model, flux-map data, and saturation-model description.
 This example demonstrates online reference generation in current-vector control, which allows the optimal current references to be generated in real time [#Sar2026]_.

 ..
-GENERATED FROM PYTHON SOURCE LINES 15-23
+GENERATED FROM PYTHON SOURCE LINES 14-22

 .. code-block:: Python